kyma-project/test-infra/development/tools/cmd/diskscollector/README.md

 When the `kyma-gke-integration` job installs Kyma on the GKE cluster, GCP creates disk resources automatically.
 Usually, the job that provisions the cluster cleans all such disks.
-It can happen, however, the job is terminated before its clean-up finishes.
+It can happen, however, that the job is terminated before its clean-up finishes.
 This causes a resource leak that generates unwanted costs.
 The garbage collector finds and removes such disks.